input-output-hk/PHA-react-FE-template/README.md

     - **`public`**: Contains public assets like HTML and images.
     - **`src/app`**: Contains the main source code for the application.
         - **`components`**: Reusable React components.
+        - **`store`**: Minimal Zustand store configuration with Typescript type definitions for store variables.
         - **`styles`**: Global styles and theme configuration.

 ### Customization

 This template is designed to be easily customizable.
 Feel free to modify the files and structures to suit your project's needs.
-The template uses MUI for UI components and theming, and it is set up to use TypeScript for type safety and development efficiency.
+The template uses MUI for UI components and theming, it is set up to use TypeScript for type safety and development efficiency, and it is configured to use Zustand for a lightweight global store management solution.

 ### Deploy on Vercel